averjee/Angular-Front-End-Test/README.md

 Press the "Fork" button located at the top left of this page.
 This will instantly generate a new url and copy of this test for you to work on.

-Save the url it generates, this is what you will use when demonstrating the changes you've made.
+Save the url it generates, this is where you will demonstrate the changes you've made.

+Next Download the project to your local machine.
-To successfully run the project on your local machine you will need.
+To successfully run the project on your machine you will need.

 NodeJs: https://nodejs.org/en/
 Angular CLI: https://angular.io/cli